Connection: Seasonal—176th yahrzeit of the 2nd Chernobyler Rebbe.

 Ascent's very first "summer scholar in residence"

-and original Saturday night storytell
+and original Saturday night storyteller,

 and THE master of chasidic melody,